ARMmbed/lora-docs/docs/intro-to-lora.md

 ### Getting a device

 You also need to build devices.
-If you use ARM mbed (and you should), you can either use:
+If you use Mbed OS (and you should), you can either use:

 * A development board with a LoRa transceiver:
     * [L-TEK FF1705](https://os.mbed.com/platforms/L-TEK-FF1705/).